iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 ### ⚙️ Expand to make some changes.

-For the sake of simplicity let's just double the dataset artificially (and pretend that we got more data from some external source):
+Let's say we obtained more data from some external source.
+We can pretend this is the case by doubling the dataset:

 ```dvc
 $ cp data/data.xml /tmp/data.xml